ozshimon21/tamnoon-api/README.md

   - `src/modules/assets/data/assets-mock-data.ts` folder: Contains assets mock data.
   - `src/modules/rules/data/rules-mock-data.ts` folder: Contains rule definition mock data.
 - These mock data files serve as examples and can be used as templates for real data structures.
+- The current implementation in controllers and services uses `async/await` syntax, although it's not strictly necessary in the current implementation.
+This is intentional and serves as preparation for future integration with real database clients and async operations.

 ### Development TODOs
 1. Entity to DTO Mapping